robOcity/ai-course/resources-students.md

 ## Podcasts

-* [Linear Digressions](http://lineardigressions.com/) - A conversational exploration of topics in data science.

 * [Talk Python to Me](https://talkpython.fm/) - Interviews of notable developers and authors in the Python community including those active in the AI and data science space.

 * [Python Bytes](https://pythonbytes.fm/) - Python news and resources

+* [Linear Digressions](http://lineardigressions.com/) - A conversational exploration of topics in data science.

+* [Data Sceptic](https://dataskeptic.com/) - Data science, statistics, machine learning, artificial intelligence, and scientific skepticism.

+* [Partially Derivative](http://partiallyderivative.com/) - "Partially Derivative is a podcast about data science in the world around us" including a number of episodes on AI.